backstage/backstage/docs/plugins/feature-flags.md

 export const examplePlugin = createPlugin({
   id: 'example',
   routes: {
-    root: rootRouteRef
+    root: rootRouteRef,
   },
   featureFlags: [{ name: 'show-example-feature' }],
 });
 ```

 ## Enabling Feature Flags

 Feature flags are defaulted to off and can be updated by individual users in the backstage interface.

 These are set by navigating to the page under `Settings` > `Feature Flags`.

 The users selection is saved in the users browsers local storage.
 Once toggled it may be required for a user to refresh the page to see any new changes.